suncoast-devs/handbook/career/freelance.md

----
-title: Freelancing Resources & Pro Tips to Get Hired
+# Freelancing Resources & Pro Tips to Get Hired
-draft: true
----

 ## What is freelance?